norlab-ulaval/ltr_tools/README.md

 only keeping the points in the current selection.
 If you want to remove the selected part of the trajectory, use the _Invert selection_ option in the _Find Data_ view.
-You can use the Add selection and Subtract selection buttons to create move complex to your trajectories.
+You can use the _Add selection_ and _Subtract selection_ buttons to create more complex to your trajectories.
 The extraction can also be chained.
 ![Paraview find data view](media/paraview_extract_selection.png) Finally, export the data.
 Find the Extracted Selection selected, press 'ctrl+s'